htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

 All docker universe jobs can request either host-based networking or no networking at all.
 The latter might be for security reasons.
-If the worker node administrator has defined additional custom docker networks, perhaps a VPN or other custom type, those networks can be defined for HTCondor jobs to opt into with the docker_network_type submit command.
+If the EO administrator has defined additional custom docker networks, perhaps a VPN or other custom type, those networks can be defined for HTCondor jobs to opt into with the docker_network_type submit command.
 Simple set